-Classes needed to be fun, have proper structure and well designed materials.
-Students needed (some) homework to cement memories, and many needed a guide to take advantage of the many apps, podcasts and complementary materials available.
+Mandarin Classes need to be fun, have proper structure and well designed teaching materials.
+Students need (some) homework to cement memories, and many need a guide to take advantage of the many apps, podcasts and complementary Mandarin materials available.

 Some - but far from most - Chinese characters are pictographs.
 Why?
 Take our logo as an example; It's from the traditional Chinese character of "學 xué ".